 * and Three

-* and Fourled from the House chamber yesterday after a disjointed speech.
+* EMOTIONAL TIMES: Rep. Mark McElroy, a Democrat from Tillar, was led from the House chamber yesterday after a disjointed speech.
 He apparently received some medical attention later.
-I've been unable to make direct contact, but legislative colleagues tell me, whatever the medical condition he suffered, events of recent days had troubled McElroy.
+I’ve been unable to make direct contact, but legislative colleagues tell me, whatever the medical condition he suffered, events of recent days had troubled McElroy.
 I know exactly the feeling.
 Thursday, McElroy was visibly upset at an unexpected floor fight by Republicans to oppose an effort to allow the Arkansas Career Education Department to seek money to pay for GED tests.
 Arkansas has always paid the cost of testing people seeking equivalency diplomas.
 A change in the test is likely going to require an expensive fee increase, which is expected to discourage people from taking the test.
 Rep. Debra Hobbs of Rogers, particularly, railed against taxpayer help for these people.
-(She's built quite a record this session of sneering at money for the needy.)
+(She’s built quite a record this session of sneering at money for the needy.)
 McElroy, who told colleagues he had a high school education himself, said he came to the legislature to help poor people.
 His speech yesterday followed a lengthy opening prayer, which he mentioned in his floor remarks, by Allen Jackson, a pastor of one of the Republican legislators.
-It's been described as overtly political.
-He spoke of the "tremendous victories" on anti-abortion and pro-gun bills and offered prayer for those who voted against such legislation.
-McElroy told colleagues I've spoken with afterward that he viewed prayer as a religious, not political exercise.
-Normally, you could view some of these happenings on the House video archives, but neither the portion of Thursday's session when the GED fight was waged nor any of yesterday's events are currently available.
+It’s been described as overtly political.
+He spoke of the “tremendous victories” on anti-abortion and pro-gun bills and offered prayer for those who voted against such legislation.
+McElroy told colleagues I’ve spoken with afterward that he viewed prayer as a religious, not political exercise.
+Normally, you could view some of these happenings on the House video archives, but neither the portion of Thursday’s session when the GED fight was waged nor any of yesterday’s events are currently available.

 UPDATE: I’m informed the videos should all be up by Monday.
 Thursday a mechanical glitch delayed posting of the GED nonsense.
 Also, I’m informed Rep. McElroy is receiving treatment at UAMS.
 Many others have talked to him or heard about the legislative pressure that added to whatever medical condition he’s enduring.
 He’s just about the only legislator to lose a bill this session on the floor — having been defeated in an effort to bring elemental fairness (instead of a gift to timber owners) by equalizing the small tax rates assessed to support a local levee district.
 Republicans wouldn’t stand for it, despite committee approval.
 Then came the stomping of GED test takers and a prayer for the souls of those who believe in a woman’s right to choose and resist church as an appropriate place for guns.
 It’s nothing to see when you’re feeling poorly.
 I hope McElroy, with his passion for poor people, returns.
 Poor folks need every vote they can muster.
 I’m told he turned in a legislative license plate before leaving Friday and also gave the keys to his car to somebody in Pine Bluff before sticking out his thumb for the rest of the ride to Desha County, where he’d been a successful county judge.